bentormey/bitcoin/metcalfe.md

 But social networks typically exhibit clustering effects.
 Clusters are subgraphs with dense internal connectedness and sparse external connectedness.

-Mst people tend to have dense connections within their social circle and sparser connections outside of it.
+Most people tend to have dense connections within their social circle and sparser connections outside of it.
 A minority of people are very densely connected (think influencers).

-What that implies is that
+That means Reed's law radically overestimates the number of clusters we would see in a real network.

+##### Beyond connectivity
+Putting aside the problems with the valuation models, the concern with using Metcalfe's law on Bitcoin is that it makes no reference to the properties of the underlying protocol.

+In other words, if the value is related to the number of edges, how is the Bitcoin network fundamentally different to the US postal service network, or the Herbalife distribution network?

+Let's look at the essential features of the Bitcoin protocol:

+- It's decentralised,